 MA in Italian Language and Literature

 The Italian Program at the University of Pittsburgh, part of the Department of French & Italian, has been teaching Italian here since the 1910s (and continuously since 1946), has granted a BA in Italian since the mid-1960s, and the MA since 1969.
 Our core faculty cover—both in their research and teaching—the spectrum of Italian Literature and Culture: from Dante to the Renaissance Epic, from the Commedia dell'Arte to the masterpieces of lyric Opera, from the Southern Question to the ventennio nero, just to name a few of our interests.
-Three of us have the honor and distinction of having been awarded "best book" prizes the last three years running by the AAIS (American Association of Italian Studies), one of the main professional organizations in our field.
+Three of us have had the honor and distinction of winning "best book" prizes for three years running by the AAIS (American Association of Italian Studies), one of the main professional organizations in our field.
 As a corps, our commitment to our teaching and to the professional development of our teachers is nowhere more evident than in our rigorous TA training program.
 Our MA students are fortunate to count among their professors not only the core faculty in Italian but also faculty in affiliated disciplines and with harmonious interests—in our own department and beyond—previous MAs have even used their time in the Italian Program to simultaneously pursue certification in fields such as Cultural Studies, Film Studies, and TESOL.
-This year, for the first time, the Italian Program will host Pitt's annual Fulbright Distinguished Scholar from Italy, giving students at all levels yet another exciting opportunity for intellectual exchange.
+On a rotating basis, the Italian Program hosts Pitt's annual Fulbright Distinguished Scholar from Italy, giving students at all levels yet another exciting opportunity for intellectual exchange.

 Our MA offers a comprehensive and rigorous introduction to the field and preparation for further study in Italian Literature, Culture, Theater, Film, and Linguistics.
 Through an intensive two-year period of study, research, and apprenticeship, students wishing to continue their studies are given individualized advising with the goal of identifying PhD programs that best match their goals and interests.
 This might mean doctoral study at Pitt in related fields like Linguistics or Theater.
 More often, with a Pitt MA in hand, our students have been impressively successful at securing admission and funding at the best Italian PhD programs in the country—Berkeley, Brown, Duke, Indiana, Illinois, Madison @ Wisconsin, NYU, U of Oregon, U of Texas @ Austin, and Yale, just in the last ten years' worth of graduates.
 Pitt MA alums have also been successful in obtaining teaching positions in the profession: we are proud to have our graduates occupying faculty positions at Texas @ Austin, Gettysburg College, the University of Alberta, Drexel University, University of California @ Davis, and Ohio State University.